lukasroegner/homebridge-nello/README.md

 **password**: the password of your account

 **lockTimeout** (optional): timeout in milliseconds, after which the lock will be displayed as locked after you unlock the door.
 Default value is 5000.

+**locationUpdateInterval** (optional): interval in milliseconds, in which the locks of a user are updated (i.e. new locks are added as accessories, locks that are no longer under control of the user are removed).
+This interval is also used to update the reachability of the locks (if the nello API is not reachable the locks are marked as "not rechable").
+Default value is every minute (60000).

+**exposeReachability** (optional): If this value is set to true, the state of the locks is changed to "unknown" if the nello.io API is not reachable.
+Default value is false, as currently API outages are common at nello.io.
+It might be annoying to get HomeKit notifications that "the door is unlocked" (which is the content of the notification, even if the state of the door is "jammed" or "unknown").

 ## Implementation Details